Best PC for Gaming and Streaming: 8 Top Picks (2026)

 #Best Overall: Corsair One i500

 The Corsair One i500 packs a Core i9-14900K and RTX 4090 into a 12-liter chassis with dual liquid cooling loops.
-In our testing, it sustained 4K gaming at 90+ FPS in Cyberpunk 2077 while running OBS at 1080p60 with NVENC encoding.
+That combination is built to drive 4K gaming in a demanding title like Cyberpunk 2077 while running OBS at 1080p60 with NVENC encoding.

 At $3,500-$4,000, it’s expensive.
 You’re paying for engineering that squeezes flagship components into a tiny enclosure without thermal throttling, and that premium is justified if your stream quality pays for the hardware.